realworldocaml/book/en/functors.md

 (This idiom is a bit of a historical error.
 It would be better if compare returned a variant with three cases for less than, greater than and equal.
-But it's a well-established idiom at this point, and unlikely to change.)
+But it's well-established at this point, and unlikely to change.)

 The functor for creating the interval module is shown below.
 We represent an interval with a variant type, which is either `Empty` or